mdozmorov/grdocs/website/installation/installation.md

 Installing GenomeRunner
 ========================================================

 GenomeRunner depends on many modules and packages.
-They are installed using the `setup.sh` script, sudo privileges required.
-This script was tested on freshly installed Ubuntu Linux 13.10 (Saucy Salamander).
-Contect the authors with questions.
+Install them using the `setup.sh` script, sudo privileges required.
+We tested these installation steps on freshly installed Ubuntu Linux 13.10 (Saucy Salamander), and expect them to work on other Ubuntu flavors.
+Contact the authors with questions.

 To install GenomeRunner locally, clone GenomeRunner's repository locally (`git` must be installed, `sudo apt-get install git`), and run `setup.sh`.